Deblina28/Zeus/README.md

 - Power Inductors
 - Complementary Passive components

-#Challenges we ran into
+# Challenges we ran into
+Orienting the PCB Layout was a bit challenging, Along with that routing and connecting the components was bit tricky.

-#Accomplishments that we're proud of
+# Accomplishments that we're proud of
+Making the PCB design and the completing the project on time with video and presentation was our greatest achievement.

-#What we learned
+# What we learned
+It was a good experience, about learning about the fly-back controller, which not only provides isolation but also has great efficiency.
+How SMPS have been so efficient and small yet delivering such high power.

 # What's next for Zeus
 Later this week we are thinking of fabricating this PCB along with component sourcing, to make it real.